-Ayurveda’s effectiveness in treating neurological problems is widely recognized.
+Ayurveda’s effectiveness in treating neurological problems is widely recognised.
 The outcomes are amazing because it targets the fundamental source of the problem.

-In the light of Ayurveda, MS is mostly an Avrutha or Avarana Vata disorder.
-Avarana is characterized as Avarodha, Gatinirodha, i.e. obstruction, resistance, to normal movement of Vata.
+In the light of Ayurveda, MS is mostly a Avrutha or Avarana Vata disorder.
+Avarana is characterised as Avarodha, Gatinirodha, i.e. obstruction, resistance, to normal movement of Vata.
 Vata is thought to be the most important component in the body’s physiological upkeep.
 The central, autonomic, and peripheral neural systems are all controlled by the Vata.
-The respiratory, circulatory, lymphatic, excretory, and reproductive systems, as well as all forms of movement, are all under Vata’s influence.
+The respiratory, circulatory, lymphatic, excretory, and reproductive systems, as well as all forms of movements, are all under Vata’s influence.
 It’s also in charge of the brain’s cognitive and neo-cognitive functions, as well as the secretion of chemical neurotransmitters and hormones.

 Acharya charka has mentioned effective treatment for Avarana Vataja Vyadhis.
 At Sitaram, MS ayurvedic treatment primarily consists of four procedures: